amitbet/vncproxy/README.md

 ## Usage
 **Some very usable cmdline executables are Coming Soon...**

-For now code usage samples can be seen by looking at:
+Code samples can be found by looking at:
-* main.go (fbs recorder vnc client)
+* main.go (fbs recording vnc client)
+    * Connects, records to FBS file
+    * Programmed to quit after 10 seconds
 * proxy/proxy_test.go (vnc proxy with recording)
+    * Listens to both Tcp and WS ports
+    * Proxies connections to a hard-coded localhost vnc server
+    * Records session to an FBS file
-* player/player_test.go (vnc replaye server)
+* player/player_test.go (vnc replay server)
+    * Listens to Tcp & WS ports
+    * Replays a hard-coded FBS file in normal speed to all connecting vnc clients

 ## **Architecture**